Metabolic And Mechanical Cost Of Sedentary And Physical Activities In Obese Children And Adolescents

 Conclusion

-Children who are obese spent more time at light physical activities but much less time at moderate and sports activities than did the non-obese subjects.
-The energy expenditure for sports activities did not differ significantly, which indicates that the obese subjects engaged in less intense activities.
-Consequently, the energy expenditure of the obese subjects for moderate and sports activities amounted to 20% and 25% of those of the non-obese subjects, respectively.
+Children with obesity spend more time in light physical activities but much less time in moderate-intensity or sporting activities than normal-weight subjects.
+Energy expenditure related to sports activities did not differ significantly, suggesting that obese adolescents participate in less intense activities.
+Consequently, energy expenditure from moderate and sporting activities in obese subjects represented only 20% and 25%, respectively, of that observed in their normal-weight peers.

 References